Children must be four (4) years of age by August 15th to attend our Pre-K programs for that upcoming school year.

 The district offers a variety of pre-k program options:

 - Pre-K classes are offered Monday – Friday between 8:30 a.m. – 2 p.m.
 Classes follow the Kingsport City Schools calendar, but please note that transportation is not provided.
-Current Pre-K locations (subject to change) include Palmer Early Learning Center, Jackson Elementary, Johnson Elementary, Kennedy Elementary, Lincoln Elementary, and Roosevelt Elementary.
+Current Pre-K locations (subject to change) include Palmer Early Learning Center, Jackson Elementary, Jefferson Elementary, Johnson Elementary, Kennedy Elementary, and Lincoln Elementary.

-- Early Intervention Program (EIP) at the Palmer Center and Johnson Elementary for students that are eligible for special education services beginning at age three (3).
+- Special Education Partner programs at the Palmer Center, Johnson Elementary, Jackson Elementary, and Lincoln Elementary for students who are eligible for special education services beginning at age three (3).

 Children who qualify as economically disadvantaged per the Income Eligibility Application below and income guidelines set by the Federal Department of Health and Human Services have priority for placement into our Pre-K programs.